anowacki/Geodesics.jl/README.md

 ### `Geodesics.inverse`

-A standard inverse Vincenty calculation finds the distance, azimuth and backazimuth between two known points on the ellipsoid, (`lon1,lat1`) and (`lon2,lat2`).
+A standard inverse calculation finds the distance, azimuth and backazimuth between two known points on the ellipsoid, (`lon1,lat1`) and (`lon2,lat2`).
 Again, we need to specify the semimajor radius and flattening.